18F/tanf-prototype/README.md

 username/password, and database name for you to configure your client to use.

 Note:
-the credentials will only work and the database will only be accesible while you have your authenticated `connect-to-service` session going.
+the credentials will only work and the database will only be accessible while you have your authenticated `connect-to-service` session going.